danyk20/ctfd-personal_challenge-plugin/personal_challenges/README.md

 1. Run database insertion test `$ python3 CTFd/plugins/personal_challenges/tests/populate_personal.py [--flags] [--players <number_of_players>] [--challenges <number_of_challenges>]`.
 2. It is possible to log in using credentials username : `admin` password : `admin` on `http://localhost:8000/login`.

-``populate_personal.py`` is small script to fill database with users, challenges, admin and skip setup with default values to test CTFd functions.
+``populate_personal.py`` is small script to fill up database with users, challenges, admin and skip setup with default values to test CTFd functions.

 `--flags` option adds to database for each player and challenge one individual flag.